MiguelBritoF/stopwatch/README.md

 # stopwatch
-//A simple stopwath for my portifolio and improve my skills
+A simple stopwath for my portifolio and improve my skills